UML-Cyber-Security/CCDC_Practice_Infrastructure/Network/PFSense/1-Initial_Setup.md

 	```

 ### Adding additional Network Interfaces
+Please refer to the [SDN](./../Proxmox/SDN.md) Documentation if this is meant to be highly available

+Otherwise please follow the instructions below.
 1. Open the VM management interface by clicking on the VM name in the left column as highlighted in the image below.

 	<img src="Images/Select-VM.png" width=800>